 - Navigate to:\Contents\Frameworks\Google Chrome Framework\Helpers and remove the Chrome Helper plugin

 - This has worked for many Apple users so far.
 No more crazy pop-ups are appearing while they use Google Chrome.

 Who do I blame for “Google Chrome Helper (Not Responding)”?

 The Chrome Help Center doesn’t explain what it is or what it does, although you can find plenty of users complaining about it there.
 The Chrome FAQ isn’t any help, either.
 What is this mysterious helper, and what is it “helping” with except hogging all the CPU processing power and setting on the fan?
 We got all the answers.

 Even if you run only one program you will see multiple processes in the activity monitor.
 The reason is that Chrome takes benefit of properties and sets web apps and plug-ins in separate processes from the browser itself.

 It’s built-in protection so when a rendering engine crashes in one web app, it will not affect the other web apps in the browser.
 Usually, each plug-in or extension has one active process.

-No. Chrome helper is not really a problem.
-The chrome helper goes astray only when multiple Google Chrome processes running at once.
+No. Chrome helper is not a problem.
+The chrome helper goes astray only when multiple Google Chrome processes run at once.
 Or when you download Chrome extension not protected from malware/ spyware.

 Chrome helper is a process that opens when you run Chrome browser.
 It tends to go on the rampage when there’s a rogue extension or when Google Chrome’s plug-in settings are configured to run everything by default.
 There’s a long list of the plug-ins supported by Chrome here, but most users in the Help Center forums seem to run into trouble when it’s working with Flash content.